 If you’re responsible for managing asbestos in non-domestic premises, there are several ways you can meet your obligations as duty-holder.
 As far as asbestos in a fire is concerned, prevention is clearly a fundamental aspect and carrying out regular fire risk assessments is crucial.

-If the worst-case scenario occurs and a fire damages the building, you may need to carry out asbestos air testing and sampling to establish the scale of the problem.
+If the worst-case scenario occurs and fire damages the building, you may need to carry out asbestos air testing and sampling to establish the scale of the problem.
 Asbestos air testing at the site of a fire helps to establish whether there is a threat to public health, and also informs a strategy for the clean-up operation and beyond.

 Acorn Analytical Services undertake fire risk assessments, asbestos surveys, testing for asbestos and asbestos removal.
 If you’d like more information on the risk posed by asbestos in a fire, and how you can manage your risks, please contact one of our highly trained asbestos consultants.